CarloCattano/vue-Canvas-Tone/README.md

 <a href="https://callme2.herokuapp.com"><img src="https://github.com/CarloCattano/vue-Canvas-Tone/raw/master/public/screenshot.JPG" align="center" height="200" width="220"  ></a>

-A very minimal app using HTML5 canvas and Tonejs Bubbles instantiated from touch or mouse events , that sound once they with the walls Depending on the wall position and other factors of the simplistic "physics engine "
+A  minimal app using HTML5 canvas and Tonejs
+Bubbles instantiated from touch or mouse events , that sound once they hit the walls Depending on the wall position and other factors of the simplistic "physics engine "

 #### How to install